kartik2112/Silatra/README.md

   To store the image click key `c` while the program is executing.

   To stop the program executuon, click `q`

+* You can classify the current image using the model specified in the code.
+For `-img`, `-AllImgs` modes,  by default you can see the classification.
+For `-cap` and normal mode, you can see the classification    for a particular image frame by hitting `m` (Currently intended to mean Magic).
+But this output will be seen amongst a continuous stream of contour data.
+So you need to scroll up to see this classification.

 * Using the csv files (containing distances), you can classify them by running `python3 getMeSomeResultsInPythonBro.py`